You are viewing documentation for Kubernetes version: v1.18

 If you want to skip the Base64 encoding step, you can create the

-same Secret using the kubectl create secret
+same Secret using the kubectl create secret command.
+For example:

 kubectl create secret generic test-secret --from-literal='username=my-app' --from-literal='password=39528$vdg7Jb'